 Ozone is an odorless, colorless gas composed of three atoms of oxygen (O_3) .
-Ground-level ozone is not emitted directly into the air but is created through a reaction of oxides of nitrogen (NO_x) and volatile organic compounds (VOCs) in the presence of sunlight.
+Ground-level ozone is not emitted directly into the air but is created through a reaction of oxides of nitrogen (NO_x) and volatile organic compounds (VOC_s) in the presence of sunlight.

-On October 26, 2015, EPA published its final rule establishing a new 8-hour NAAQS for ozone that set a level of 70 parts per billion (ppb).
-This rule took effect on December 28, 2015.
-The rule also included changes to ozone monitoring requirements such as:
+In 2015, EPA published its final rule establishing a new 8-hour NAAQS for ozone that set a level of 70 parts per billion (ppb).
+The rule included changes to ozone monitoring requirements such as: